mtsev/lyricnommer/README.md

 ./nom.py -f badword "bad phrase" ~/Music    # overwrite lyrics containing "badword" or "bad phrase"
 ```

-You can see all the available options using the `-h` option.
+You can see all available options using the `-h` option.
 ```bash
 ./nom.py -h
 ```